robphilipp/data-frame-ts/README.md

 ])
 ```

 The first function, `from(...)` accepts an array of rows, where each row is represented by an array of values of type `V`.
-The second function, `fromColumnData(...)` accepts an array of columns, where each column is represented by an array of values of type, you guessed it, `V`.
+The second function, `fromColumnData(...)` accepts an array of columns, where each column is represented by an array of values of the type, you guessed it, `V`.
 In both cases, the `DataFrame` converts the data to its internal representation, and all methods behave identically, regardless of the factory function used to instantiate the `DataFrame` object.

 ### Accessing Data